Learn about and experience the forest of life [tropical rainforest]. An opportunity for people to think about the global environment - 2

 Take, for example, displays Room 5, "The World of the Forest Floor."
 At the lowest level of the rainforest, in the dim light where sunlight does not reach, tiny organisms squirm about, decomposing fallen leaves and dead wood and providing nutrients to the soil through various functions.
 This room shows the mechanisms of the forest floor.
 The main creatures are cockroaches, slugs, millipedes, termites, earthworms and other insects.
 Although the species are different from those found in Japan, they are just as grotesque in appearance.

-"The materials we received from the zoo were amazing.
-There were so many different insects in the footage that the filmmakers were screaming," said Nakagawa.
+"The materials we receive from the zoo are incredible.
+There are tons of different insects in the photos, and the video producers were screaming," (Nakagawa).

 "The questions were very detailed, like, 'What color is the belly of a cockroach that lives in the rainforest?'
 Or, 'Are there any earthworms in the tropics?'
 Professor Yumoto and I answered what we knew, and for the things we didn't know we looked up reference materials.
 But when you see the finished video, it's worth all the attention to detail," says Moriguchi.